Keyboard shortcuts

 • Full screen: Ctrl+Shift+P

-• Active window: Ctrl+Shift+O
+• Active window (Hyprland only): Ctrl+Shift+O

 • Selection: Ctrl+Shift+I